Lifestyle and Lifespan

-Adult pygmy goats are 18" to 20" tall.
+Adult pygmy goats are 18-20" tall.
+They have large ears, eyes with square pupils and cloven hooves.
 Their color is grey, black, white or any combination of these colors.
 The hair is smooth and short.
-Both sexes have horns; the female's are generally short and straight while the male's are longer and either scimitar-shaped or spiraling; the scimitar shape apparently is the original condition.
+Both sexes have horns; the female's generally short and straight while the male's are longer and either scimitar-shaped or spiraling; apparently the scimitar shape is the original condition.

-Pygmy goats originally came from the Cameroon region of West Africa.
+Pygmy goats originally came from the mountainous Cameroon region of West Africa, grazing on hillsides and plains.
 Now found as pets in many places.

-Herbivorous.
+Herbivore.
 Goats are known for their ability to prosper on poor pasture.
 They are vegetarians that prefer browse to pasture.
-To reach high branches they stand on their hind legs.
+To reach high branches, they stand on their hind legs.